Scada-Hacker/EmacsWindowManager/README.md

 1. Install Emacs (obviously !)

 2. Create a really usefull init.el (this is the configuration file that Emacs loads when it starts).
 I based mine on prelude https://github.com/bbatsov/prelude/blob/master/init.el

-You can also find a copy in this repository (because I'm nice like that)
+You can also find a copy in this repository (because I'm nice like that).
 Copy this to the .emacs.d folder

 3. Set up EXWM
 https://github.com/ch11ng/exwm